 Like millions of Mexicans, I grew up going to the cemetery every year on November 2, to visit my departed, loved ones.
 The belief is that on that day, the dead are allowed to visit their loved ones back in the “normal,” world.
 The Día de Los Muertos or Day of the Dead is a form of connection between the living and the dead, a ritual from our ancestors, and a religious tradition.

-From bringing flowers and paying a short visit to the cemetery to having a music-included-picnic and family day by the tombs to preparing an altar with pictures and memories of those who passed away, Día de Los Muertos in Latin America is a family affair.
-The tradition, however, varies from regions to countries.
+Día de Los Muertos in Latin America is a family affair; from bringing flowers and paying a short visit to the cemetery, or having a music-included picnic and a family day by the tombs.
+People also prepare an altar with pictures and memories of those who passed away.
+The tradition, however, varies from region to country.